hibikiledo/hControl2/README.md

 Client is the web interface written with HTML, CSS, jQuery2, and Bootstrap.
 Client connects to the server via the API to set / get information from the server.

+#####Files related to client side
+- template/index.html : web interface
+- static/style.css : stylesheet

 #####Arduino
 Connect to the server via Ethernet shield.
 It use API to only **read** house state from the server.

-#####Files related to client side
+#####Files related to arduino
-- template/index.html : web interface
-- static/style.css : stylesheet
+- hcontrol2duino : Arduino sketch

 ### Configurations